 The Bottom Line.
 In our years of professional experience, there is no “cookie cutter” or “one-size-fits-all” solution when it comes to good mental health.
 People experience life differently.
 People navigate their problems and issues differently.
 There is no substitute for a strong and honest therapeutic relationship.
 Having an insurance company demand that we get all of your issues resolved in a few sessions is not only unrealistic and unhealthy, but it is unfair to you as a person.
 We don’t want you to discontinue your sessions because an insurance company representative or medical director doesn’t value your treatment or well-being.

-We hope this helps you understand why we do not accept health insurance and why you should check with your provider before assuming therapy and counseling is included in your plan.
+We hope this helps you understand why we do not accept health insurance and why you should check with your provider before assuming therapy is included in your plan.
 It may be, but it could also be very costly to use in the end.

 At eTalkTherapy we provide professional, HIPAA compliant online therapy that is both affordable and convenient. eTalkTherapy is reasonably priced, and fits easily into most budgets.
 If you want to change your life for the better, the cost of eTalkTherapy is a very small price to pay.
 We hope to work with you soon.

 Not seeing what you need?
 Do you have more questions?
 Contact us